Georgia Research Alliance

 Grant in 2017

-Covanos is a development-stage medical technology company focused on diagnosing and treating cardiac and vascular diseases.
-The company specializes in creating advanced digital medical diagnostic software solutions that leverage sophisticated mathematical methods and computational fluid dynamics.
-Their software evaluates coronary obstructions by analyzing CT angiography images of the heart, providing critical clinical information to physicians in near real-time.
-This enables healthcare professionals to make informed decisions regarding revascularization and assess the risk of future coronary events, such as heart attacks.
-Covanos aims to enhance medical diagnostics in the cardiovascular field, ultimately improving patient outcomes.
+Covanos is a development-stage medical technology company focused on the diagnosis and treatment of cardiac and vascular diseases.
+The company specializes in creating next-generation digital medical diagnostic software that leverages advanced mathematical methods and computational fluid dynamics.
+Its innovative platform evaluates coronary obstructions by analyzing CT angiography images of the heart, providing crucial clinical information to physicians in near real-time.
+This technology enables healthcare professionals to make informed decisions regarding revascularization and assess the risk of future coronary events, such as heart attacks.
+Covanos aims to enhance patient outcomes through its cutting-edge diagnostic solutions.

 Abby Med